 Many publications lack detailed information about their experimental set-ups, making it challenging to conduct direct comparisons with reported results.
 The benchmark algorithms proposed for this work have been selected because they are relevant and because they are sufficiently well documented to reproduce [1], [4], [5], [9], [32]–[34].

-Seasonal Naïve Forecaster (SNF)
+Seasonal Naïve Forecaster

-The naïve forecaster is the most cost-effective forecasting model; it has often been implemented as a benchmark for developing much more sophisticated models [32], [35]–[37].
+The naïve forecaster is the most cost-effective forecasting model; it has often been implemented as a ground level benchmark for developing more sophisticated forecasters [32], [35]–[37].
+It is used to demonstrate how much value is added by forecasters under comparison – when a naïve forecaster outperforms a more complex forecasting model, we know that the model is unviable.
 Bracale [36] et al. points out that; "The simplest method to anticipate the next value in a time series is to assume it will have the same values as the current value."
-This assumption holds reasonably well for load forecasting and is the foundation of the naive forecaster.
-The naive forecaster is typically used as a baseline for other approaches since it demonstrates how much value is added to the present forecasting process.
-When the naive forecaster outperforms or is comparable to a more complex technique, we know that the technique is not a viable option.
+This assumption holds reasonably well for simple load forecasting and is the foundation of the naive forecaster.
+The Seasonal Naïve Forecaster (SNF) improves on this by taking seasonal trends into consideration [38]..
+The SNF can be expressed by the simple mathematical relationship shown in (1):

-Unsurprisingly, when the data has a significant seasonality, the naive forecaster is prone to significant errors.
-When there is seasonality in the time series data, the seasonal naive forecaster is preferred since forecasts are equal to the value from the previous season (e.g., a week ago).
-SNF is particularly useful when the dataset has a high level of seasonality [38].
-While seasonality in the dataset can be difficult to handle, SNF presents a method for dealing with seasonal trends, making the naive forecaster a little more robust.
-The SNF model can be expressed by the simple mathematical relationship shown below;

-where; is the time series and m is the seasonal period (for an hourly data, m=24 if we are taking the hourly sample from the day before).
-The naive formula takes the last observed value as the future value, while the seasonal naive formula takes the value from the previous season.
+where; is the time series and m is the seasonal period (for hourly data, m=24 if we are taking the hourly sample from the day before).
+The naive formula takes the last observed value as the future value, while the seasonal naive formula takes the value from the previous season. [add a statement about what kind of accuracies we can expect]

-Auto-Regressive Integrated Moving Average with Exogenous Variables (ARIMAX)
+Auto-Regressive Integrated Moving Average with Exogenous Variables

-ARIMA is a statistical technique that describes a given time series distribution based on its past values (lags and the lagged forecast error); the final equation is then used to forecast future values [39].
+The Auto-Regressive Integrated Moving Average (ARIMA) is a forecaster that uses a statistical technique to describe a given time series distribution based on its past values (lags and the lagged forecast error); the final equation is then used to forecast future values [39].
 The formula of the ARIMA can be seen below;

 Where is the lag1 of the time series, is the coefficient of lag1 estimated by the model, is the intercept that the model has estimated, are the error terms from respective lags.
 In its basic form, ARIMA’s forecast is the sum of a constant, the linear combination lags of (up to p lags), and the linear combination of lagged forecast errors (up to q lags).
 An ARIMA model is characterized by p, d, q, where p is the order of the AR term, q is the order of the MA term, and d is the number of differences required to make the time series stationary.